pme123/github-pages-demo/README.md

 # Goals
-* Use [Github Pages] for simple Project, that I could document and demo in the same place.
+* Use [Github Pages] for simple Projects/ Show-cases, that I could document and demo in the same place.

 * Use _Scala/ ScalaJS_ technology.
 * Use _Markup_ for documentation.